awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 1. After verifying that your applications work as expected on the trial deployment, you can upgrade your cluster\.
 For details, see [Upgrading the Aurora PostgreSQL engine to a new major version](#USER_UpgradeDBInstance.Upgrading.Manual)\.

 **Note**
-Currently, you can't upgrade an Aurora PostgreSQL DB cluster running Babelfish to a new major version\.
+You can perform a major version upgrade from Babelfish for Aurora PostgreSQL 13\-based versions starting from 13\.6 to Aurora PostgreSQL 14\-based versions starting from 14\.6\.
+Babelfish for Aurora PostgreSQL 13\.4 and 13\.5 don't support major version upgrade\.

 In the table, you can find the version upgrades that are available for various Aurora PostgreSQL DB versions\.